 Associates are entities over which the Corporation has significant influence, but not control.
+The Corporation also does not participate directly in the financial reporting functions of its associates.
 The financial results of the Corporation's investments in its associates are included in the Corporation's results according to the equity method.
 Under the equity method, the investment is initially recognized at fair value, and the carrying amount is increased or decreased to recognize the Corporation's share of profits or losses of associates after the date of acquisition.
-The Corporation's share of profits or losses is recognized in the statement of (income) loss and its share of other comprehensive (income) loss of associates is included in other comprehensive (income) loss.
+The Corporation's share of profits and losses and other comprehensive loss (income) of associates is recognized in the statement of comprehensive loss (income).